 - (α) Petronius, Cena Trimalchionis 26.7-36, 64.2-67, 74.6-78

 - Juvenal 3

 - (β) Remainder of Cena Trimalchionis

-'''

 Juvenal 1, 4, 5, 6, 7, 9

-'''

 Pliny, Epistulae 7.29, 8.6

 Tacitus, Annals 14.42-5

 Archaeological material: Houses, tombs, and the archaeology of public entertainment

 Petronius: the text used for translation passages in the exam will be that of M.S.
 Smith (Oxford University Press, 1975), whose edition includes a commentary.
+Note that this will be available to you online via Oxford Scholarly Editions once you are in Oxford.
+There is also a good commentary on the whole of Petronius by G. Schmeling (Oxford, 20211), also available to you online via Oxford Scholarly Editions once you are in Oxford.

 There is a translation by P.G.
-Walsh (Oxford World's Classics).
+Walsh (Oxford World's Classics, 1997).
+Note that this will be available to you online via Oxford Scholarly Editions once you are in Oxford.

 Juvenal: the text of Satires 3 and 5 used for translation passages in the exam will be that of S.M.
 Braund (Satires, Book I, Cambridge University Press, 1996), whose edition includes a commentary.

-There is a translation by N. Rudd (Oxford World's Classics).

 You can read Pliny's Letters in the translation of P.G.
-Walsh (Oxford World's Classics) or B. Radice (Penguin).
+Walsh (Oxford World's Classics, 2006), available to you online via Oxford Scholarly Editions once you are in Oxford.

 The Penguin translation of Tacitus' Annals by Cynthia Damon (London, 2012) is very good; the older Penguin translation by M. Grant is less good, but OK

 All the best, and see you soon,

 Yours sincerely,

 Luke Pitcher